bruvellu/cephalic-furrow/3-text/furrow.md

 We find that when the cephalic furrow fails to invaginate, the epithelia at the head--trunk interface shows unpredictable deformations and buckling events.
-We show the tissue buckling is the result of mechanical forces acting on the monolayer epithelia and influenced by two key players, the expansion of apical cell area by mitotic domains and the tissue compression by germ band extension.
+We show the tissue buckling is the result of mechanical forces acting on the monolayer epithelia and is influenced by two key players, the expansion of apical cell area by mitotic domains and the tissue compression by germ band extension.
 These events create a convergent flow at the head--trunk boundary.
 Without the formation of the cephalic furrow, the tissue interactions at the head--trunk boundary inevitably cause the epithelia to buckle unpredictably.
 During normal embryogenesis, the genetically-determined cephalic furrow predictably anticipates these conflicting tissue interactions and primes the position of folding at the head--trunk boundary.
 The cephalic furrow invagination directs tissue flow storing a significant amount of epithelial area thus preventing epithelial instability.
 We thus propose the cephalic furrow acts as a temporary buffer for the conflicting tissue interactions at the head--trunk boundary during gastrulation.

 <!--Overall, this work contributes to our understanding about the global physical interactions that orchestrate the intricate and fascinating morphogenetic movements of *Drosophila* gastrulation.-->